NateTuck00/Arduino/README.md

 # Arduino
 Work's arduino files

-This is my collection of code I've written for Holley Performance Products over the summer of 2021.
+This is my collection of code I've written for work over the summer of 2021.
-Wiring schematics and datasheets for external parts can be found by contacting me at nathantucker@holley.com Both of my main projects run a real time control system.
+Wiring schematics and datasheets for external parts can be provided.
+Both of my main projects run a real time control system.
 Not all code in this library is written on interrupt driven code, but all code will be on a clock in final implementation.